-However, it’s not an easy process, and you should know what you’re getting into before you jump in.
-Let’s talk about symptoms and lay out an alcohol detox timeline so you know what to expect and when to expect it.
+Detoxing from alcohol is not always an easy process, and you should know what you’re getting into before you jump in.
+Let’s talk about withdrawal symptoms and lay out an alcohol detox timeline so you know what to expect and when to expect it.

 Withdrawal Symptoms To Expect